indrode/meatspace/content/i/zimdb.md

 Our code is implemented and our tests are passing.
 The next step would be to package it all into a gem using the `gem` command-line tools.
 Read more about this in the [rubygems documentation](http://docs.rubygems.org/read/book/2).
 It would be wise to create a sample Ruby app that uses the gem, for example querying the user for a movie title and then spitting out some information about that movie.
 Or, we could just test it in the Ruby shell.
 Of course, adding the remaining attributes and handling empty responses (what happens when our movie wasn't found?) should be taken care of as well.

-To view the current state of the actual zimdb gem, check it out on [GitHub](https://github.com/indrode/zimdb) or browse the [documentation](http://rubydoc.info/gems/zimdb/0.0.1/frames).
+To view the current state of the actual ZIMDb gem, check it out on [GitHub](https://github.com/indrode/zimdb) or browse the [documentation](http://rubydoc.info/gems/zimdb/0.0.1/frames).
 As always, install it the old-fashioned way:

 <pre><code>
 #!sql